TomFrankly/notion-helper/README.md

   .image(album.cover)
   .build() // Call build() at the end of the chain

-// We called parentDb(), so builder.content is a page object we can use
+// We called parentDataSource(), so builder.content is a page object we can use
 // to create a new page in our target database const response = await notion.pages.create(builder.content)
 ```